pschichtel/bookman-linux/README.md

 Bookman Cockpit Linux Edition
 =============================

+Only the AUR package (linked at the bottom) is maintained, check that for up to date build information.

 This is a small script that downloads the windows installer from their website, unpacks it, replaces the platform detection and start it up similar to how the `bookman.exe` would do on windows.

 Dependencies